nikic/nikic.github.com/_posts/2021-06-02-Design-issues-in-LLVM-IR.markdown

 }
 ```

-This expression is the encoding for the store size of `i64`, and requires knowing the ABI alignment of `i64`, which is provided by the data layout, and not known by the constant expression itself.
+This expression is the encoding for the alloc size of `i64`, and requires knowing the ABI alignment of `i64`, which is provided by the data layout, and not known by the constant expression itself.

 This means that there are two levels of constant folding: One that is target-independent and happens on construction, and one that is target-dependent and performed by certain passes like instruction combining.
 This second folding needs to recursively walk all referenced constant expressions and attempt to fold them at all levels, essentially defeating the benefits of the "always folded" representation.